 I have had so many people come to me and say, “Kevin, I found you 11 months ago and I’ve been on your email list this entire time.
-I’ve been listening to your podcast (Shameless plug: The Six-Figure Grind Podcast) this entire time and I finally came to the realization that I need what you offer.”
+I’ve been listening to your podcast (Shameless plug: The Digital Ambition Podcast) this entire time and I finally came to the realization that I need what you offer.”

 People have to warm up to your stuff!
 This is especially true if you’re doing higher ticket sales.

 There’s a bigger decision – a bigger commitment that has to be made.
 They don’t really know you yet.
 They don’t like you yet.
 They don’t trust you yet.
 It’s a process that doesn’t happen overnight, especially online.

 So you need a list of people who you’re going to communicate with consistently week-in and week-out.
 And you need a means of doing that.

 Email happens to be the best means of doing that right now.
 There are certainly other options like chatbots, Facebook groups, social media connections, and so on, but email far outperforms all of them at the moment if you’re decent at email marketing.

 People tell me all the time, “Kevin, I don’t know what to do!
 I’m not getting any sales!”

 So I ask, “Do you have an email list?”
 And of course they reply, “No, no, I didn’t do that part yet.”
 Or they say, “Yes but I don’t really send many emails.”